tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 Think about an algorithm for getting dressed in the morning.

 - What if you put on your coat before your shirt?
 - Your shirt would be on top of your coat and that would be silly!

-When you write an algorithm the order of the instructions is very important.
+When you write an algorithm, the order of the instructions is very important.
 In computer science, algorithms are a formal way of describing very precisely how to carry out certain computational tasks.

-Computers are very good at carrying out series of precisely defined instructions, and algorithms can be seen as formal description of computer programs.
+Computers are very good at carrying out series of precisely defined instructions, and algorithms can be understood as formal description of computer programs.

-#### Criteria of a good algorithm
+#### Criteria of a "good" algorithm

 * An algorithm is an **unambiguous description** that makes clear what has to be implemented.
 	* In a recipe, a step such as “Bake until done” is ambiguous because it doesn’t explain what “done” means.